Genomon-Project/paplot-doc/install.rst

   python setup.py build install

-| In the case of windows, use a command file.
+| In the case of windows, we have prepared a batch file, ``paplot.cmd``,
-| There is ``paplot.cmd`` file in the unzipped paplot folder.
-Open it with a text editor such as Notepad and edit it.
+| in the unzipped paplot folder.
+Open it with a text editor such as Notepad and edit it as:
 |

 .. code-block:: bash

   set paplot="C:\Program Files\WinPython-64bit-2.7.10.2\python-2.7.10.amd64\Scripts\paplot"

-| Please write in the actual location of paplot.
+| Please write fill in the actual location of paplot.
-| Path changes according to version of python.
+| The path can change according to versions of Python.
 |
 | Copy the edited  ``paplot.cmd`` file to the same folder as the python command prompt.
 |